sababot/martor/README.md

-# sabaproject
-website portfolio for sababot projects and work

-# dependencies
+# project martor
-- flask
-- python

-feel free to use this as a template for your own website
+website for the clothing brand 'project martor'